The Muse and an Angel Named Trixie

 ----------------------------------------

 Luckily for me, I have found writing scripts enjoyable, once something is on paper.
 I found writing this memoir to be cathartic.
 Surprisingly, It has also helped with my memory.
 At least, I tell myself that.
 When friend and novelist Cort Conley encouraged me to write a book – “there’ll be nothing else like it out there” – my response to him was that I couldn’t remember what I had for breakfast, and it wasn't getting any better.
+His response: no one cared what you had for breakfast.

 Which brings me to something the English author E.M.
 Forster wrote: “The historian records, but the novelist creates.”
+I'm comfortable telling people that this book is based on a true story.

 ----------------------------------------

 Or sometimes I would make the cardinal mistake of not reading my words out loud first.
 It's easy to forget about the cadence, the phrasing that might work on paper but simply doesn't sound good.
 It's that delicate balance between writing for the page and writing for the ear.
-And then there are some words that I trip over when pronouncing them: simple words like nuclear, milk, jewelry, and rural.
+And then there are some words that I tripped over when pronouncing them: simple words like nuclear, milk, jewelry, and rural.

 For decades my self-built log cabin outside Idaho City has served me well, and it still does.
 The cabin as Muse: it can certainly feel that way on days when the wood stove is flooding the living room with its penetrating warmth and the large ponderosa pines are swaying softly, creating a dappled sunlight effect.
 Watching through the bay window the antics of wild turkeys as they search for seed from the bird feeder and glimpsing a doe darting across the dirt road – these help to provide that feeling of certainty, that I am where I need to be, that I do have a sense of place.

 They don’t teach it in school.
 Maybe they should.
 Certainly, parents should talk to their children about the importance of finding one’s special place in the world.
-It may be the most important thing we impart to them.
+It may be the most important thing parents impart to them.

 Even more important than talking to your children is to enjoy the outdoors with them.
 Learning to fish and to hunt -- say what you will about the killing of animals, but these activities are gateways into the outdoors for many young people.
+It's surprising what you observe in Nature when you take your gun for a walk in the woods.

 My colleagues and I have thought of Idaho as the keeper of special places.
 I know I wrote scripts in the hope that others would feel the same way.
 It was always a debate when Outdoor Idaho would highlight one of those special places.
 But I've become convinced over the years that a great way to protect some of these places from those who might wish to despoil them is to build a following for those places.

-An army willing to fight for a special place can be a winning hand, as it was in the White Cloud Mountains in the late 1960's, when the American Smelting and Refining Company planned to turn impressive Castle Peak into an open pit mine, in their search for molybdenum.
+A small army willing to fight for a special place can be a winning hand, as it was in the White Cloud Mountains in the late 1960's, when the American Smelting and Refining Company planned to turn impressive Castle Peak into an open pit mine, in their search for molybdenum.

 That army of environmental fighters eventually won the day when Cecil Andrus became Governor in 1970.
-Cece told us in an interview that he figured it was his environmental stance in the White Cloud Mountains that gave him the narrow victory over his pro-mining Republican opponent Don Samuelson.
-Forty-five years later, in 2015, Idaho's Republican Congressman Mike Simpson worked his magic to get official Wilderness status for the White Clouds through the House.
-There was even a unanimous vote in the Senate, thanks to Senator Jim Risch.
+Cece told us in a 1997 interview that he figured it was his environmental stance in the White Cloud Mountains that gave him the narrow victory over his pro-mining Republican opponent Don Samuelson.

 Those were the days, my friends.
 Those were the days.